freenode/web-7.0/content/kb/using/registration.md

 If you do not receive the email, please check your spam folders etc.

-If you already have an outstanding password reset mail, but need to invalidate it and send another, you can invalidate the old one with:
+If you already have an outstanding password reset mail, you cannot send another, but you can contact freenode staff in #freenode (or find them on /stats p) for assistance.

-    /msg NickServ SENDPASS youraccountnamehere CLEAR